Catherine22/MessageCenter/README.md

                 Log.e("MainActivity", "MULTIPLE_VALUE");
                 break;
             case ErrorMessages.NULL_POINTER:
-            //You can't send multiple broadcast messages with same actionName at the same time, You need to rename this action.
+            //You can't send multiple types of broadcast messages with same actionName at the same time, You need to rename this action.
                 Log.e("MainActivity", "NULL_POINTER");
                    break;
            }